Mintplex-Labs/vector-admin/docker/DOCKER.md

 ## How to use the user interface and login for the first time.
 - To access the full application, visit `http://localhost:3001` in your browser.
-- You first login will require you to use the `SYS_EMAIL` and `SYS_PASSWORD` set in the `.env` file.
+- You first login will require you to use the `SYS_EMAIL` and `SYS_PASSWORD` set via ENV during build or run.
 After onboarding this login will be permanently disabled.

 # Connecting to a Vector Database